AugustinMortier/a-profiles/docs/_build/html/_sources/api.rst.txt

 Fog or Condensation
 ^^^^^^^^^^^^^^^^^^^

+This method allows for the detection of fog or condensation in single profiles.

 .. automodule:: aprofiles.detection.foc
    :members:
    :undoc-members:

 Clouds
 ^^^^^^

+This method allows for the detection of clouds in single profiles.

 .. automodule:: aprofiles.detection.clouds
    :members:
    :undoc-members:

 Planetary Boundary Layer
 ^^^^^^^^^^^^^^^^^^^^^^^^

+This method allows for tge tracking of the PBL height in single profiles.

 .. automodule:: aprofiles.detection.pbl
    :members:
    :undoc-members: